noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

   // JSX element type 'Component' does not have any construct or call signatures.
   // ^ means you need to set the annotation to FC<whatever>
   // ^ or it means the component has already been rendered, and you are trying to render it again
-  // ^ or it means youave specified an object type annotation instead of a fn type annotation
+  // ^ or it means youve specified an object type annotation instead of a fn type annotation
   // ^ or it means your fn has someFn(SomeComp) instead of someFn({ SomeComp })
   // ^ easy fix by doing {Component} instead of <Component />
   // ^ or see below